liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 > Beware of the Turing tar-pit in which everything is possible
 > but nothing of interest is easy.

 In contrast, BeepBeep was designed based on the observation that no single language could accommodate every conceivable problem on streams --at least in a simple and intuitive way.
 Rather that try to design a "one-size-fits-all" language, and falling victim to the same problem as other systems, BeepBeep provides no built-in query language at all.
-Rather it offers users the possibility to easily create their own query languages, using the syntax they wish, and including only the features they need.
+Instead, it offers users the possibility to easily create their own query languages, using the syntax they wish, and including only the features they need.

 The basic process of creating a DSL is as follows: